Green Corridors

 • Trees and shrubs are the perfect refuge for birds to hide from predators (natural or domestic ones).
 The shade that trees provide are not only a welcome respite from the sun during hot days for us but they do the same for the animals we share the outdoors with.

 • Too often are cuttings and leaves removed from our gardens.
-Having piles of logs, leaves and rocks in a quiet corner of your garden can provide the perfect shelter for small mammals, amphibians, reptiles and invertebrates.
+Having piles of logs, leaves and rocks in a quiet corner of your garden provides perfect shelter for small mammals, amphibians, reptiles and invertebrates.

 Place to breed

-• Nest boxes (best facing north or east) are a well used resource for many people to encourage birds to breed in our gardens.
-Shopping around for specially built boxes for swallows and swifts are also a worthwhile investment for these rapidly declining species.
+• Nest boxes (best facing north or east) encourage birds to breed in our gardens.
+Try and include a few for different species.
+Specially built boxes for swallows and swifts can also help these rapidly declining species.

 • Bat boxes (best facing south) serve the same purpose.
 Bats can live up to 30 years but only have 1 pup per year so are highly affected by changes in roost availability.
 Boxes attached to your home or even an integrated bat brick provide an important home.

 • Insect hotels can be made of anything from dead bamboo sticks to pine cones which provide small nooks and crevices or solitary bees as they pollinate your flowerbed.
-These come in a range of shapes and sizes to best fit your garden size and style.
+These come in a range of shapes and sizes to best fit your garden size and style or build your own from waste materials.

-• Hedgehog homes are becoming more popular with gardeners and are a vital home for our urban hedgehogs.
+• Hedgehog homes can provide vital nesting sites for our urban hedgehogs.
 These can be coupled with hedgehog holes in your garden boundaries to allow them to move around the environment in search of food.

 Learn More